This guide explains how to use the board for administrators.

 If you are using the Free Plan, a button to subscribe to the Pro plan will be displayed.
 You will subscribe through the Lemon Squeezy website.
 After subscribing, Lemon Squeezy will send you an email with a link to access your order.
 Please keep this link safe, as you will need it to cancel your Pro plan.

 Trello allows even non-administrators to (accidentally) uninstall Power-Ups.
 In this case, the Power-Up data may also be deleted (*).
-“Restore settings” is a function that restores settings if Stepra is accidentally uninstalled.
+“Restore settings” is the last resort that restores settings if Stepra is accidentally uninstalled.
 However, whether or not restoration is possible depends on the conditions, so it is not guaranteed to work.

 If your Stepra data is preserved, reinstalling Stepra will restore it to its original state.
 In this case, the steps described below are not necessary.